 Like all Boise State University researchers, graduate students engaged in thesis or dissertation research are expected to carry out their research in an ethical and responsible manner.
-This includes consideration for human subjects, animal subjects For additional information about thesis and dissertation research, refer to responsible conduct of research.
+This includes consideration for both human subjects and animal subjects.
+For additional information about thesis and dissertation research, refer to responsible conduct of research.

 A student must undergo a process involving three primary steps on the way to satisfying the thesis or dissertation requirement of a graduate degree program.
 These steps must be taken in proper order, and each subsequent step cannot be undertaken until the student successfully completes the prior step.